MAD32 EV Mini Oled Edition for EVs on ESP32

 Then display switches to Main Screen showing mode and battery voltage.

-4. Configure Operating Mode
+4. Configure Operating Modes

 Hold BOOT button for 2 seconds to enter Configuration Menu.

-→ See “Configuration” tab for mode details
+→ See “Configuration” tab for detailed menu navigation

 5. Optional: Enable BMS Monitoring